 As we mentioned earlier, trends in seniors’ technology usage are changing fast.
 Digital engagement can no longer be an afterthought.
 To stay competitive, your community may consider differentiating itself through technology investments.

-For example, Eversound’s Premium Programming library offers 100+ on-demand video options spanning art, entertainment, history, culture, fitness, animals, and science.
+For example, Eversound’s activity programming library offers 100+ on-demand video options spanning art, entertainment, history, culture, fitness, animals, and science.
 Unlike regular cable TV, these programs are catered directly to your residents are truly enriching.
 Paired with Eversound’s headphone systems, you can effortlessly engage your residents in meaningful content.
 Investments like these show current and prospective residents that your community is staying up to date with the latest technologies and that you truly value their engagement.

 Shake things up